hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

 The [OWASP Top 10](https://www.owasp.org/index.php/OWASP_Top_Ten_Cheat_Sheet) provides list of the 10 Most Critical Web Application Security Risks

 * Broken Access Control can result in information disclosure, modification or destruction of all data.
-* Preventing Identification and authentication failures, require protecting APIs from unauthorized access with authentication.
-Some of the techniques used for protecting REST APIs are:
+* Identification and authentication failures are exploited using credential stuffing, brute force password attacks, weak or well known passwords.
+Authentication responsibility can be offloaded to an external identity provider with baked in credentials protection.
+Some techniques used for authenticating and protecting REST APIs are:

-  * [IP address-based ACLs](https://joelgsamuel.medium.com/ip-address-access-control-lists-are-not-as-great-as-you-think-they-are-4176b7d68f20) - may not be the most secure
+  * [IP address-based ACLs](https://joelgsamuel.medium.com/ip-address-access-control-lists-are-not-as-great-as-you-think-they-are-4176b7d68f20) - hard to manage and not necessarily the most secure
   * Certificate based Mutual TLS
   * HTTP Basic authentication
   * API Specific authentication
     * API Key - shared secret
     * JSON Web Token (JWT)

-* Injection can include SQL injection, Cross-Site Scripting (XSS)
+* Injection can include SQL injection and Cross-Site Scripting (XSS)
   * Untrusted data, without input sanitization is sent to the code interpreter by an attacker.
 There are serious security implications if any part of the string that a user passes can not be fully trusted.
-  * Use **context aware escaping** - ensure that user input is treated as literal text (escaped) as opposed to something that is executable code, depending upon the context in which it is used. e.g. The process of escaping data for SQL - to prevent SQL injection - is very different from the process of escaping data for (X)HTML, to prevent XSS.
+  * Use **context aware escaping** - ensure that user input is treated as literal text (escaped) as opposed to something that is executable code, depending upon the context in which it is used. e.g. The process of escaping data for SQL - to prevent SQL injection - is very different from the process of escaping data for (X)HTML, to prevent [XSS](Cross%20Site%20Scripting.md).

     ```python
     import os